jsaur/lova/README.md

 ## TODO

-Right now the webapp just displays a button to connect Celo wallet, and fetches the address and balances of the connected wallet.
-Right not I'm manually deploying the Loan contract to Alfajores, and pasting the compiled ABI into the build folder, eventually I want it so that buidling and deploying all happens from this repo.
+Right not I'm manually deploying the Loan contract to Alfajores using remix, and then using truffle to compile the ABI into the build folder, eventually I want it so that building and deploying all happens via truffle from this repo.